Maffra (Vic.)

 Maffra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified eight projects that could impact the local area.
-These include the Maffra Aged Care Facility, Maffra Retarding Basins and Wetlands, Maffra Heavy Vehicle Bypass Route, and Maffra Northern Growth Precinct.
-The following list details those likely to be most relevant.
+The performance of a region is significantly influenced by modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified eight projects that are expected to impact this area.
+Notable projects include the Maffra Aged Care Facility, Maffra Retarding Basins and Wetlands, Maffra Heavy Vehicle Bypass Route, and Maffra Northern Growth Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.